Competing orders and cascade of degeneracy lifting in doped Bernal bilayer graphene

 \emph{Introduction}.~Altogether an isolated layer of carbon-based honeycomb membrane and its stacked cousins constitute a diverse zoo of gapless chiral quasiparticles, displaying a variety of nodal electronic band dispersion~\cite{graphene:RMP}.
-While monolayer graphene hosts quasirelativisitic Dirac fermions~\cite{MLG:band1, MLG:band2}, gapless electronic bands acquire quadratic and cubic dispersions in Bernal bilayer graphene (BBLG)~\cite{BLG:band} and ABC or rhombohedral trilayer graphene (RTLG)~\cite{RTLG:band}, respectively.
+While monolayer graphene hosts quasirelativistic Dirac fermions~\cite{MLG:band1, MLG:band2}, gapless electronic bands acquire quadratic and cubic dispersions in Bernal bilayer graphene (BBLG)~\cite{BLG:band} and ABC or rhombohedral trilayer graphene (RTLG)~\cite{RTLG:band}, respectively.
 Furthermore, a relative twist between two layers of graphene substantially reduces the Fermi velocity of Dirac fermions near the so-called magic angle~\cite{TBLGband:1, TBLGband:2, TBLGband:3, TBLGband:4}, where a cascade of insulating and superconducting phases has been observed by tuning the carrier density~\cite{TBLGSC:1, TBLGSC:2, TBLGSC:3, TBLGSC:4}.
-Similar phenomenon has also been reported in RTLG~\cite{young:RTLG1, young:RTLG2}, and very recently in BBLG~\cite{BLGExpRec:1, BLGExpRec:2}.
-Although the hierarchy of interaction driven competing orders in RTLG has been investigated theoretically~\cite{RTLGrecent:0, RTLGrecent:1, RTLGrecent:2, RTLGrecent:3, RTLGrecent:4, RTLGrecent:5, RTLGrecent:6}, a similar expedition exploring the landscape of doped BBLG, subject to an external electric displacement ($D$) field, is yet to be initiated.
-Building on our proposed mechanism of interaction driven competing orders and resulting degeneracy lifting of electronic bands in RTLG~\cite{RTLGrecent:5}, here we extend its jurisdiction to BBLG.
+A similar phenomenon has also been reported in RTLG~\cite{young:RTLG1, young:RTLG2}, and very recently in BBLG~\cite{BLGExpRec:1, BLGExpRec:2} [Fig.~\ref{fig:orders}(a)].
+Although interaction driven competing orders in RTLG have been investigated theoretically~\cite{RTLGrecent:0, RTLGrecent:1, RTLGrecent:2, RTLGrecent:3, RTLGrecent:4, RTLGrecent:5, RTLGrecent:6}, a similar expedition exploring the landscape of doped BBLG, subject to an external electric displacement ($D$) field, is yet to be initiated.
+This Letter is geared toward unveiling the nature of underlying competing orders, causing systematic degeneracy lifting in BBLG and the appearance of proximal superconductivity.

 \emph{Summary}.~First we review the key experimental observations and summarize our main results.
 In BBLG subject to $D$-field, quantum oscillations show a single peak at frequency (in units of $n \phi_0$) $\nu=1$ at low carrier density $n$.
 Here $\phi_0$ is the flux quanta.
 The corresponding broken symmetry phase (IF$_1$~\cite{BLGExpRec:1} or B (C) on the hole (electron) dope side~\cite{BLGExpRec:2}), thus lacks spin and valley degeneracy.
+The adjacent PIP$_1$ phase at slightly higher doping shows a quantum oscillation peak at $\nu \lesssim 1$.